Ownership, Activism and Engagement: Institutional Investors as Active Owners

 ownership as a process of engagement and mutual exchange between parties taking a generally longer-term perspective toward

-investment in the rm and its affairs.
+investment in the firm and its affairs.
 After modeling active ownership, we develop a research agenda of substantive issues ranging

 from market and institutional conditions, through investment organization and practice, to board and investor relations.